Michael A. Taylor Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.
+- The Tigers have a 4.62 team ERA that ranks 25th among all league pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (83 total, 1.3 per game).
+- Tigers pitchers combine to allow 84 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Boyd (3-5) gets the starting nod for the Tigers in his 13th start of the season.
-He's put together a 5.86 ERA in 58 1/3 innings pitched, with 56 strikeouts.
+- Wentz (1-6) gets the starting nod for the Tigers in his 13th start of the season.
+He has a 7.23 ERA in 56 2/3 innings pitched, with 48 strikeouts.

-- The left-hander's last time out came on Saturday against the Arizona Diamondbacks, when he tossed five innings, surrendering five earned runs while giving up six hits.
+- In his last appearance -- in relief on Sunday -- the lefty tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while surrendering one hit.

-- The 32-year-old has put together a 5.86 ERA and 8.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .247 to opposing hitters.
+- The 25-year-old has amassed a 7.23 ERA and 7.7 strikeouts per nine innings across 13 games this season, while allowing a batting average of .302 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.